overture-stack/docs/website/workshop/06-Loading-Data.md

 title: Loading Data
 sidebar_position: 6
 description: Use the Conductor CLI to load CSV data into PostgreSQL and index it into Elasticsearch for search.
-draft: true
 ---

 # Loading Data

 With the infrastructure configured, it's time to load data into the portal.
 Conductor is a CLI tool that reads CSV files, loads each row into PostgreSQL (persistent storage), then indexes them into Elasticsearch as structured documents for search.

-Conductor runs as a Docker container — no Node.js installation required.
+Conductor runs as a Docker container, no Node.js installation required.
 A wrapper script at the root of the repository handles the Docker details for you.

 :::info
 Run all `./conductor` commands from the **root of the `prelude` repository** (i.e. where `docker-compose.yml` lives).